Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: A categorical characterization of discrete Hermitian coboundary wqh

+Let $A$ be a discrete hermitian coboundary weak quasi-Hopf algebra.
+In this section we give a categorical characterization of the axioms defining $A$.
+For simplicity, we discuss a detailed proof only in the unitary case.
+It turns out that the categorical definition simplifies considerably this structure.

-When we start with a discrete Hermitian (unitary) coboundary weak quasi-Hopf algebra $A$ then the C*-structure of $A$ gives rise to the linear C*-category ${\mathcal C}^+={\rm Rep}^+(A)$ of Hilbert space representations of $A$.
+Then the $C^*$-structure of $A$ gives rise to the linear $C^*$-category ${\mathcal C}^+={\rm Rep}^+(A)$ of Hilbert space representations of $A$.
 We also have the tensor category ${\mathcal C}={\rm Rep}(A)$ of vector space representations of $A$ which has additional structure, the braiding, the ribbon structure and coboundary symmetry.
-We next give a categorical description of the construction of the Hermitian (unitary) structure of a Hermitian or unitary coboundary weak quasi-Hopf algebras.
-For simplicity, we discuss a detailed proof only in the unitary case.

 We recall that ribbon and coboundary structures in tensor categories have been studied in Sect. \ref{17}.
 In particular, by Theorem \ref{coboundary_associated_to_a_ribbon_structure} a coboundary symmetry $c^w$ may be associated to a ribbon category ${\mathcal C}$ with braided symmetry $c$, ribbon structure $v\in(1,1)$ when there is a natural isomorphism $w\in(1,1)$ compatible with duality which is a square root of $v$.
 In the setting of unitary categories when $c$ and $w$ are unitary then $c^w$ is unitary, and also selfadjoint as $(c^w)^2=1$.